-'Simple Bonheur!
+'Simple!
 I shall proceed to elaborate my point, until you have effectively understood its purport.
 Empowerment is a natural inversion that can be profitable, when properly utilised.
 In this case I am speaking of propaganda.
 What is important is not the thing that we dismiss as actual or impugn as an absurd fallacy, but what can be propagated for posterity.
 La Sange wants us to believe that this story of the Nazarene is the main inducement for their claim and for the murders, when it is not!'

 'Mon Dieu, if that is true, then the murders are only a concocted ruse implemented by La Sange!'

+As we had continued with our ruminative thoughts, the sound of the next procession was heard passing, by our hotel.
+We had stepped outside to the balcony of our room and saw the procession pass.
 The obstreperous sounds of the band were audible, but I had noticed that from the distance, there was a strange individual who was on the watchtower known, as La Torre del Oro, 'Look over there Bonheur!'
 I pointed.

 'Where?'
-Bonheur asked.
+Bonheur had asked.

 'At La Torre del Oro by the river!'